Photo by Jeremy Bezanger on Unsplash

 In Part 2: Confluent's Custom Resource Definitions: brokers, zookeeper, schema registry, etc.

-- This post is based not on my learnings from my work at Confluent, but from publicly available resources published by Confluent.*
+- This post is based not on any confidential material from Confluent, but from publicly available resources published by Confluent.*